East Wenatchee Events Board (EWEB)

 In 2007, there was a legislative change relating to how the Hotel/Motel taxes can be used, which affected how the Board operated.
 Due to their 501(c)4 non-profit status, they were no longer eligible for funding from the City.
-Effective July 1, the renamed East Wenatchee Events Board became part of the City of East Wenatchee, under the Community Development Department and the current EWEB Director became a City employee.
+Effective July 1, the renamed East Wenatchee Events Board became part of the City of East Wenatchee and was named the Events Department.
+The current EWEB Director became a City employee.
 By this point, the EWEB was also hosting the City's Easter Egg Hunt and Christmas Tree Lighting.

 In 2008, the laws changed again, this time mandating that the City have an advisory committee to make recommendations to the City Council about where to allocate the Hotel/Motel Taxes.
 The EWEB became that committee.

-In 2011, the City's Events were then contracted out, separating them from the Community Development Department, but they continued to serve as the Hotel/Motel Tax Advisory Committee.
+In 2011, the City's Events were then contracted out, but they continued to serve as the Hotel/Motel Tax Advisory Committee.